isaackuek/isaack.me/about.md

 Thanks for dropping by!

 ## This Site
 I created this site with Jekyll, a static site generator.
-I considered several options prior to this: A WordPress powered site, a Bootstrap/Foundation based site, and even a full on Squarespace hosted site.
+I considered several options prior to this; a WordPress powered site, a Bootstrap/Foundation based site, and even a full on Squarespace hosted site.

 I eventually settled with Jekyll as the main building block of this site because of its versatile and light weight nature.
 I can write posts in markup and also HTML!
 Isn't that awesome?